jmarca/trb_presentation/present.md

 3. and day of week
 4. Compare.

-# But we had all the data
+# But we had all the data ...

-# In  PostgreSQL
+# ...
+In  PostgreSQL ...

-# Ready to query dynamically, so...
+# ...
+Ready to query dynamically ...

-# Big Query
+# A Big Query

 > "What is the average volume and occupancy for every 5 minute period
 > over the prior 365 days (less holidays) for any loop detector"

-# Slow
+# My database broke

 * The index was too big to fit in RAM,
-* The index was swapped in and out
+* Extensive disk swapping
-* Super duper slow!
+* Super-duper slow!

-# My database broke

-# Big Data, NoSQL
+# Alternatives for Big Data: NoSQL

 * Google (Big Table)
 * Amazon (Dynamo)